stomt/stomt-unity-sdk/README.md

 <img alt="Configure stomt Unity plugin" src="http://schukies.io/images/stomt/config.gif" />

+The Widget can be enabled by using a toggle key or calling the API Methods.

+StomtPopup Class
+* Enable:	ShowWidget()
+* Disable:	HideWIdget()

 ## Use our Sandbox!
 If you want to test the integration please feel free to do what you want on [test.stomt.com](https://test.stomt.com/)